El Cortez (San Diego): Preservation efforts

 After a decade of decline, the Los Angeles Times reported in 1989 as follows:"Once the crown jewel of downtown San Diego, the 61-year-old El Cortez Hotel has been mostly empty and off-limits to the public for nearly a decade.
 The neon stars on the western face no longer shine. ...
 Its hand-carved wooden doors, well-worn bar stools and polished brass fixtures have been auctioned off.
 Starting with its purchase in 1978 by Morris Cerullo, the El Cortez began a slippery slide to its current sad state."

 In 1989, Grosvenor sold the hotel to Minami Corp. of Japan.
-Grosvenor remained involved as the developer and announced plans to renovate the El Cortez as the centerpiece of a $250-million project that would include four new mixed-use towers, 362 residential units and 400 hotels rooms.
+Grosvenor remained involved as the developer and announced plans to renovate El Cortez as the centerpiece of a $250 million project that would include four new mixed-use towers, 362 residential units and 400 hotels rooms.
 However, in 1990, Minami lost interest in the ambitious project and announced that it was instead considering demolishing the hotel.
-Preservationists stepped in and succeeded in having the El Cortez declared a San Diego historic site in 1990.
+Preservationists stepped in and succeeded in having El Cortez declared a San Diego historic site in 1990.
 In the late 1990s, the new owners embraced the building's historic designation and successfully had it listed on the National Register of Historic Places in order to qualify for renovation tax credits.

 Redevelopment into condominiums

-By the late 1990s, the El Cortez had become an eyesore.
+By the late 1990s, El Cortez had become an eyesore.
 In 1999, developers Peter Janopaul and Anthony Block obtained a loan from San Diego's redevelopment agency to renovate the building, including restoration of some historic elements.
 Initially, the developers leased the restored units as luxury apartments, but in 2004, they converted the building to condominiums.
 They divided the building into 85 residential condominium units along with commercial and office space, and the restored Don Room.

 By 2007, maintenance problems, including bursting pipes and backed-up plumbing, and declining values resulted in contentious litigation between the condominium homeowners and the developers.
 Several units were repossessed by lenders and were listed at prices less than half their original purchase prices.
 The homeowners sought $13 million in damages for construction defects, underfunding of the homeowners association reserves, and the developers’ plans to build another tower next door.

 Intellectual property

-In order to protect the name and image of the El Cortez, the El Cortez Owners Association obtained the federal trademark rights to the El Cortez name and image from the United States Patent and Trademark Office under registration number 3422531.
+In order to protect the name and image of El Cortez, the El Cortez Owners Association obtained the federal trademark rights to the El Cortez name and image from the United States Patent and Trademark Office under registration number 3422531.
+The trademark was cancelled in 2018.
 They also obtained the same state protection from the Secretary of State of California under registration number 64167.